Ho! Ho! Ho!

 One last tradition we hold is making a box of goodies for all of our dearest friends.
 We pick 5 or 6 holiday treats, and start mixing them up.
 This takes several nights, and a lot of stirring; it’s such an enjoyable process to create these tasty treats, and know our friends will appreciate our efforts.
 One year we made homemade hot chocolate mix (complete with a bag of marshmallows), but more often the mix includes a couple kinds of brittle, chocolate almonds and some saltine toffee.
 Packaging counts, so we take the time to make it all look nice.
 Then we play Santa.
 The kids love this part.
 Spreading joy with holiday treats is the most fun.
 We love this: we’ve invested time and effort into these gifts to show these friends how much we value them.

-Last year we helped spread some holiday spirit by going caroling at the temporary military base.
+A couple of years ago we helped spread some holiday spirit by going caroling at the temporary military base in our hometown at the time.
 The soldiers are away from their families and appreciate seeing kids, and while we may not be the finest choir out there, a group of people singing holiday carols enthusiastically can make anyone smile.
 Of course we included our kids so that they could enjoy the experience and also see how much difference a simple gesture can make.